FoxLisk/NMG-League-Bot/README.md

 populating the databases.
 Some of these scripts are for one-off migrations, some are for testing.
 Sorry the place is a mess.

+### RaceTime

 The racetime bot is disabled by default because it's not really appropriate to run in dev unless you also have a local instance of the racetime app running.
 To run it, use the `racetime_bot` feature (and you will have to fill in some extra env vars).

+It's not hard to get the app running: just [clone their repo](https://github.com/racetimeGG/racetime-app) and follow the steps they provide:

 # Other stuff